User8395/las/README.md

 This section will be removed when the first alpha is available.

+### October 18, 2023
+#### IMPORTANT NOTICE
+This commit removes support for different sources.
+Now, LAS will get apps from the [Linux App Index](https://github.com/User8395/lai).

+This has been done to reduce the complexity of managing multiple sources and mitigates some security risks.

 ### August 4, 2023
 #### Fixed
 + Checking the info of another app shows info from the last app in `applist.json`